Newport, Shropshire: Modern-day Newport

 Newport is now predominantly a commuter town, with people travelling to Telford, Shrewsbury, Stafford, Wolverhampton and beyond for employment.

 Previously, very little redevelopment happened in Newport from the 1960s—attention going instead to nearby towns including Wellington and Oakengates, which make up the new town of Telford—until the Telford and Wrekin Council borough towns incentive was brought about in 2007.
 The town received major investments over the following years, including a major redevelopment of the canal and surrounding area, the lower bar of the High Street area, planned housing, bars and restaurants set to line the canal.
-New sporting facilities, including a climbing wall in the Springfield's area of the town, were provided.
+New sporting facilities, including a climbing wall in the Springfield area of the town, were provided.

 In the spring of 2010, the first stage of the town's £1.5 million regeneration began, with the £250,000 and £300,000 redevelopment of Victoria Park behind the now-defunct The Royal Victoria Hotel.
-The next stage of the regeneration, which was mainly focused on the High Street area of the town and Central square, involved re-surfacing the High-Street pavements and changing the design of the High Street around the Puleston Cross, removing the cobblestones and replacing them with paving and the traced outline of the 1850s market hall.
+The next stage of the regeneration, which was mainly focused on the High Street area of the town and Central square, involved re-surfacing the High-Street pavements and changing the design of the High Street around the Puleston Cross, removing the cobblestones and replacing them with paving and the traced outline of the ancient market hall.

 In July 2011, Telford and Wrekin Council unveiled plans for green land off the A518 bypass.
 The proposals included hundreds of new homes, a new supermarket, a business park and improvements to Burton Borough School.

 House prices in the town are the highest in the TF postcode area (including the towns of Telford and Market Drayton) and among the highest in the county.

 The town is currently attempting to acquire Transition Towns and Fairtrade Town statuses.